wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     (2) A contract of marine insurance is deemed to be a gaming or wagering contract---

-    *   (a) Where the assured has not an insurable interest as defined by this Act, and the contract is entered into with no expectation of acquiring such an interest; or
+    *   (a) where the assured has not an insurable interest as defined by this Act, and the contract is entered into with no expectation of acquiring such an interest; or

-    *   (b) Where the policy is made **interest or no interest**, or **without further proof of interest than the policy itself**, or **without benefit of salvage to the insurer**, or subject to any other like term:
+    *   (b) where the policy is made **interest or no interest**, or **without further proof of interest than the policy itself**, or **without benefit of salvage to the insurer**, or subject to any other like term:

-        Provided that where there is no possibility of salvage a policy may be effected without benefit of salvage to the insurer.
+    *   Provided that where there is no possibility of salvage a policy may be effected without benefit of salvage to the insurer.

     Compare: 1907 No 24 s 5